Causal Claims in Economics: Claim-Graph Dataset and Construction

 \subsection{LLM based retrieval}

-We employed a multi-stage process using a large language model (LLM) to extract and analyze information from the working papers in our corpus.\footnote{We used GPT-4o-mini, developed by OpenAI, a state-of-the-art LLM renowned for its capacity to perform complex language understanding and generation tasks with high accuracy.
-The model is pre-trained on a diverse corpus that includes books, academic papers, websites, and other text sources, encompassing a wide range of topics and detailed descriptions of economic concepts.
-This extensive pre-training enables the model to have a nuanced understanding and human-level judgment in various contexts.
-See \cite{aipnet} for an innovative application of LLMs to build the vertical input-output linkages between products.} We interacted with the LLM using carefully designed prompts that guided the model to extract the required information while adhering to a predefined JSON schema.
-The overall process is visually summarized in Figure \ref{fig:retrieved_concepts}, which illustrates the flow from input text to structured data extraction and subsequent analysis.
+We employed a multi-stage process using GPT-4o-mini, a large language model (LLM) developed by OpenAI, to extract and analyze information from the working papers in our corpus.\footnote{GPT-4o-mini is used here as an information-retrieval engine under tightly constrained prompts and schemas.} We interacted with the LLM using carefully designed prompts that guided the model to extract the required information while adhering to a predefined JSON schema.
+The overall process is visually summarized in Figure \ref{fig:pipeline_stages1_3}, which illustrates the flow from input text to structured data extraction and subsequent analysis.
 This approach allowed us to efficiently process the text and extract detailed structured data necessary for our analysis while minimizing computational and human resources.\footnote{Some scholars have called for a discourse-centric infrastructure to improve local and collaborative synthesis of research findings \citep{chan2024steps}, emphasizing how new frameworks could better integrate knowledge across multiple studies.}

 Our LLM-based retrieval process consists of the following stages:

 \paragraph{Stage 1: Qualitative Summary Extraction}